Yangon: Parks and gardens

 The largest and best maintained parks in Yangon are located around Shwedagon Pagoda.
 To the south-east of the gilded stupa is the most popular recreational area in the city – Kandawgyi Lake.
-The 150-acre (61-ha) lake is surrounded by the 110-acre (45-ha) Kandawgyi Nature Park, and the 69.25-acre (28-ha) Yangon Zoological Gardens, which consists of a zoo, an aquarium and an amusement park.
+The 150-acre (61-ha) lake is surrounded by the 110-acre (45-ha) Kandawgyi Nature Park, and the 69.25-acre (28-ha) Yangon Zoological Gardens, which consists of a zoo, an aquarium and an amusement park, and Bogyoke Aung San Park.
 West of the pagoda towards the former Hluttaw (Parliament) complex is the 130-acre (53-ha) People's Square and Park, the former parading ground on important national days when Yangon was the capital.
 A few miles north of the pagoda lies the 37-acre (15-ha) Inya Lake Park – a favourite hangout place of Yangon University students, and a well-known place of romance in Burmese popular culture.

 Hlawga National Park and Allied War Memorial at the outskirts of the city are popular day-trip destinations with tourists.

+Water supply

+Yangon's water is supplied by four reservoirs managed by the YCDC: Hlawga, Gyobyu, Phugyi, and Ngamoeyeik Reservoirs, all of which are scattered throughout Yangon Region.
+Kandawgyi and Inya Lakes no longer function as reservoirs for the city.

 Administration

 Yangon is administered by the Yangon City Development Committee (YCDC).
 YCDC also coordinates urban planning.
 The city is made up of 33 townships and is part of Yangon Region.
-Yangon Region is divided into four districts, which overlap with the city's jurisdiction.
+Yangon Region is divided into districts, which overlap with the city's jurisdiction.
 The current mayor of Yangon is Maung Maung Soe.
 Each township is administered by a Township Development Committee, alongside local leaders who make decisions regarding city beautification and infrastructure.
 Myo-thit (lit.
 "New Towns", or satellite towns) are not within such jurisdictions.

+In 2022, the districts of Yangon Region were reorganised giving Yangon city nine newly formed districts, as well as parts of the newly formed Twante District.

 List of Yangon City Townships by District: